AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 }
 ```

-You cannot use the static `Mapper` class to map, as this does not play nicely with dependency injection.

 ### ProjectTo usage

 Starting with 8.0 you can use `IMapper.ProjectTo`.
 The old `ProjectTo` is an extension method and does not have dependency injection available.
 Pass an `IConfigurationProvider` instance directly: